Your Proposal for a Community Grant

-The Foundation considers Community Grant applications on a monthly rolling basis.
+The Foundation considers Community Grant applications on a quarterly rolling basis.

 Grant Applications.
 A grant application which meets the following criteria must be submitted to the Foundation.
 This may be accomplished by using the electronic form below.
 Letters of support only may be sent to The Center for the Public Interest.

 - Applicant.
 The applicant must be a "front line educational worker" who is involved in the education field or a related field in one of the communities eligible for Foundation grants (Boston, Providence, Hartford, New York, Washington, D.C., Orange County and London).
 (Applicants who have control over approving the organization's budget are not eligible.)

 - Recipient.
 The proposed recipient must be a non-profit organization or tax-exempt organization (e.g. a public school) that is willing to accept the grant and use it in the required manner.

 - Purpose.
 The proposed use of the grant must be to fully fund a specific, one-time, and future education-related need or idea which will improve education in an underserved community, within one year of the grant award, in one of the cities eligible for Foundation grants.
 These cities are in Boston, Providence, Hartford, New York, Washington, D.C., Orange County and London (UK).
 Applications seeking funds for use outside of the boundaries of these cities will not be considered.